-Perhaps you're looking to learn proper Spanish pronunciation so that you can do some traveling, or maybe you just want to impress your new good-looking Spanish co-worker (don't worry---we won't tell anyone).
-Whatever the reason is, this Spanish pronunciation guide is here to help.
+Perhaps you're looking to learn Spanish so that you can do some traveling, or maybe you just want to impress your new good-looking Spanish co-worker (don't worry – we won't tell anyone).
+Whatever the reason is, you've come to the right place.

-Spanish is a fairly easy language, considering that most Spanish words are pronounced exactly the way that they are spelled.
+Spanish is a fairly easy language, considering that most Spanish words are pronounced exactly the way they are spelled.
 It's not like English where we have some of the most absurd pronunciations.
-I mean, who decided that pony and bologna should rhyme?!
+I mean, who decided that “pony” and “bologna” should rhyme?!

-That being said, there are some tips and tricks to have you sounding like a local in no time.
+That being said, there are some tips and tricks that will have you sounding like a local in no time.
 So sit back, grab a cerveza (pronounced ser-bay-tha) and let us be your guide.
 We will be like Gandalf, and Spanish pronunciation will be your Middle Earth.

-When I showed him the street name on my phone, I watched the light bulb go off above his head.
-He was quick to correct me and say that I had stressed the wrong syllable--- and that small mistake had prevented him from understanding me at all.
+When I showed him the street name on my phone, I watched the light bulb go on above his head.
+He was quick to correct me and say that I had stressed the wrong syllable – and that small mistake had prevented him from understanding me at all.

 Por ejemplo (for example):